input-output-hk/catalyst-ci/docs/src/guides/spellcheck.md

 `cspell` is integrated into VSCode and may be integrated into other Editors.

-The editor integration should pick up the `cspell.json` configuration file and behave exactly the same as the Earthly Function.
+The editor integration should pick up the `cspell.json` configuration file and behave exactly the same as the Earthly UDC.